dreamix-fmi-course-2024/web-development-with-java-lab/lab08/README.md

+# Spring Boot + DB
-# For today's lab we will create and connect to our own DB instance.
+For today's lab we will create and connect to our own DB instance.
 You will create a simple tables with appropriate entities, repositories.
 Then we will call them via REST API.

 # Task 0
 Setup a PostgreSQL DB on your machine.
 If you have problem you can use the following [guide](https://github.com/dreamix-fmi-course-2024/web-development-with-java-lab/blob/main/lab08/postgresql.md)